-Yes, it’s scary and a bit overwhelming to imagine what might happen if the lights went out for a long stretch of time.
-But, there is plenty that you can do to prepare so that if the worst does happen, you and your family will weather the storm and come through just fine.
+It’s scary and a bit overwhelming to imagine what might happen if the lights went out for an extended period.
+But there’s plenty you can do to prepare for the worst so you can weather the storm.

 How to Prepare for a Long-Term Outage

-Your family needs at least one gallon of water per person, per day, to function during an emergency.
-You’ll also need extra water for pets, cooking, and hygiene.
-If you’re preparing for a two-week emergency, that comes to 56-112 gallons or more of water.
-Many people don’t have the space to store that much water, and at $1 per gallon, on average, that’s a big investment.
+You need at least 1 gallon of water per person per day to function during an emergency.
+You also need extra water for pets, cooking, and hygiene.
+If you’re preparing for a two-week emergency, that comes to 56 to 112 gallons or more of water.
+Many people don’t have the space to store that much water, and at an average of $1 per gallon, that’s a big investment.